grafana/grafana/docs/sources/administration/configuration.md

 ## [help]

-Configures the help menu.
+Configures the help section.

 ### enabled

-Enable or disable the Help menu.
+Enable or disable the Help section.
 Default is `enabled`.

 ## [profile]

-Configures the Profile menu.
+Configures the Profile section.

 ### enabled

-Enable or disable the Profile menu.
+Enable or disable the Profile section.
 Default is `enabled`.

 ## [metrics]